minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 Important configuration files, e.g. in which the functioning of the app can be influenced, are digitally signed.
 This process also exclusively uses and accepts certificates issues under the supervision of the Dutch government.

-## Functioning of the CoronaCheck Scanner-app
+## Functioning of the CoronaCheck Scanner app

 The CoronaCheck Scanner app has been designed with great care.
 VWS works hard to make sure the app functions as well as possible and continues to develop and improve.
-Despite these efforts, VWS cannot guarantee that the CoronaCheck Scanner-app functions flawlessly or without interruptions.
-It could happen that the CoronaCheck Scanner-app is unable to read a QR code properly, for example.
+Despite these efforts, VWS cannot guarantee that the CoronaCheck Scanner app functions flawlessly or without interruptions.
+It could happen that the CoronaCheck Scanner app is unable to read a QR code properly, for example.

 By accepting these terms of use, you agree that CoronaCheck may not function flawlessly, may not be available temporarily, partially, permanently or entirely and that notifications are not received or processed by you timely and/or fully.

-Do you have a question or complaint about the CoronaCheck Scanner-app or do you want to report a malfunction?
+Do you have a question or complaint about the CoronaCheck Scanner app or do you want to report a malfunction?
 Please consult the [CoronaCheck website](https://coronacheck.nl/en).

 ## Liability

-VWS is not liable for any damages suffered through the use of the CoronaCheck Scanner-app.
+VWS is not liable for any damages suffered through the use of the CoronaCheck Scanner app.
 VWS does not accept any liability for the consequences of any inaccuracies in the data made available in the app.

-VWS can stop offering the app or change the content at any time (also see [see Termination of the CoronaCheck Scanner-app](#termination-of-the-coronacheck-scanner-app)).
+VWS can stop offering the app or change the content at any time (also see [see Termination of the CoronaCheck Scanner app](#termination-of-the-coronacheck-scanner-app)).

 VWS it not liable for any damage or costs incurred by you or third parties, for whatever reasons, because of the use or inability to use the app.

 ## Intellectual property rights

-You hereby obtain a right to use the CoronaCheck Scanner-app.
+You hereby obtain a right to use the CoronaCheck Scanner app.
 This right of use is non-exclusive, non-transferable, cancellable, non-sublicenseable.
 The app, all copy and images in the app and the software in the app are property of VWS.

 ## Change of terms

 VWS may change the terms if and when VWS deems necessary.
 The date and version valid at the time of accepting the terms are listed at the bottom of the terms.
-If after installation you do not agree with the (change of) terms, you must uninstall the CoronaCheck Scanner-app.
+If after installation you do not agree with the (change of) terms, you must uninstall the CoronaCheck Scanner app.

-## Termination of the CoronaCheck Scanner-app
+## Termination of the CoronaCheck Scanner app

 Checking coronavirus passes and DCCs to allow access is a temporary crisis measure.
 This means what will happen in the future cannot be predicted.
 For this reason, VWS can decide at any time to terminate use of the CoronaCheck Scanner app.
 Should this happen, you will be informed via the [CoronaCheck website](https://coronacheck.nl/en).